auth0/docs/articles/users/concepts/overview-user-metadata.md

 # User Metadata

-Auth0 allows you to store **metadata**, which is data related to each user that has not come from the identity provider.
-There are two kinds of metadata:
+Auth0 provides you with **metadata** fields to store individual user information that did not originate with an identity provider.
+Auth0 distinguishes between two types of metadata:

-* **user_metadata**: stores user attributes (such as user preferences) that do not impact a user's core functionality;
+* **User metadata**: used to store user attributes (e.g., user preferences) that do *not* impact a user's core functionality;
-* **app_metadata**: stores information (such as a user's support plan, security roles, or access control groups) that can impact a user's core functionality, such as how an application functions or what the user can access.
+* **App metadata**: used to store information (e.g., a user's support plan, security roles, or access control groups) that can impact a user's core functionality, such as how an application functions or what the user can access.

 ::: note
 An authenticated user can modify data in their profile's `user_metadata`, but not in their `app_metadata`.
 :::

-You can read, create, and edit user metadata using rules, Auth0 APIs, and Lock.
+You can read, create, and edit user metadata using Rules, Auth0 APIs, and Lock.

 ## Rules